ibnzUK/Token-Staking-dApp/README.md

 * Start project (npm run start)

 ## For Testing
-* To run tests from /test/TokenStaking (truffle test)
+* To run tests, navigate to /test/TokenStaking and run: `truffle test`

 ## For Admin Use
 * There are prewritten scripts for Admin use either manually or on daily, weekly basic, ideally with predefined cronjob from the server.